The History of

 CHESTERFIELD COUNTY/COLONIAL HEIGHTS CRIME SOLVERS, Inc.

-In 2009, the Chesterfield County/Colonial Heights Crime Solvers program celebrates its 25th year of service to the community, and over the course of those 25 years the program has evolved into an invaluable tool for solving crimes in Chesterfield County and the City of Colonial Heights.
+THIS year, 2014, the Chesterfield County/Colonial Heights Crime Solvers program celebrates its 30th year of service to the community, and over the course of those 30 years the program has evolved into an invaluable tool for solving crimes in Chesterfield County and the City of Colonial Heights.
 The history of the program gives a clue as to where it will be headed in the decades to come.

 Every great idea usually has an interesting birth, and such was the Crime Solvers/Crime Stoppers concept.
 In 1976, a detective from the Albuquerque, New Mexico Police Department, Greg MacAleese, was working on a rather disturbing homicide that had occurred within the city.
 Michael Carmen was a young University of New Mexico student who was working at a small gas station in Albuquerque’s Northeast Heights in July of that year.
 He was only two weeks away from marrying his high-school sweetheart, and on the night he was killed he was working an extra shift because one of his friends needed the night off.
 On that fateful Friday night, two men robbed Michael’s gas station.
 Then, for no apparent reason, one fired a shotgun blast from less than 10 feet into Michael’s abdomen.
 Michael died on the operating table later that evening.
 Detective MacAleese and his partners were determined to bring the killers to justice, but they had very few leads and no one would come forward with information.
 Detective MacAleese contacted the local television station, KOAT, and worked with them to create a reenactment of the homicide, which was aired in conjunction with a public plea for help.
 In the plea was a promise of anonymity for people who called with information, and a reward for helpful information.
 Within 24 hours of the television broadcast, a caller gave information on a car seen leaving the murder scene at a high rate of speed.
 Less than 72 hours after that phone call, suspects were in custody for the homicide.
 Not even Detective MacAleese could have realized that this one case would serve as the catalyst for the creation of an international phenomena.